 Know more about how the United States immigration process works and how the process applies to you and your family.
-For more information, call 980-237-3743 to schedule your free consultation with Attorney Omole.
+For more information, call 980-237-3743 to schedule your for legal consultation with Attorney Omole.

 In honor of Memorial Day, it is fitting to recognize how the United States immigration system uniquely benefit those who served and are currently serving in the U.S. armed forces.
 These benefits typically extend to their immediate family members (spouse, child, or parent) as well.

 Parole In Place, also known as PIP, is a special rule that applies only to non-citizen immediate family members of an active duty military personnel or veteran.
 The rule waives the requirement to be inspected by an immigration officer upon entry into the United States.
 This means that the spouse, child or parent of an active duty military personnel or veteran who entered the U.S. illegally does not have to leave the U.S. to obtain an immigrant visa in their own country before applying for green card.
 If not for PIP, such individual would have to leave the U.S. to apply for an immigrant visa in their own country and be subject to a three or ten year bar.